akgr115/maps/index.md

 # Homepage
 The homepage will store the lots of stuff:

-  -maps I've made so far.
+  - maps I've made so far.
 There is also a second page with resources I've used.

-  -Code I felt I should archive
+  - Code I felt I should archive

-  -my hoi4 mod
+  - my hoi4 mod

 ## Maps
 This part will show you the maps I have made throughout the years, both Historical and Alternate maps.